 - Were you not reimbursed or paid back by your employer (or anyone else)?

 If you can say yes to all that, and you have a credit card statement or bank statement showing transactions for the item(s) you purchased, then if push comes to shove with the ATO, they will sometimes accept that deduction.
 But you should not let yourself get into that situation!
 Because if they disallow your deduction, you may soon be paying the money back to the ATO that you’ve already received and spent!
 Nobody likes that.

-If a purchase contained some items, you’re allowed to claim, and some that you can’t, that’s complicated.
+If you purchase contains both personal and business items, you’re allowed to claim the business portion only.
 You need some sort of way to distinguish between the work expenses and the personal or un-claimable items.
 We can help with that!

 What are some common items that you might be able to claim without a receipt?